bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 }
 ```

 The example below shows a query that returns all product options.
-In the response, each multiple choice product option includes common fields from the `CatalogProductOptionValue` interface, and the swatch types return additional fields (`hexColors` and `imageUrl`).
+In the response, each multiple choice product option includes common fields from the `CatalogProductOptionValue` interface, and the swatch types return additional fields.

 <!--
 type: tab